Jinshari Vol.50

 Workshop Support - "Hear, Learn, and Experience!"

-Numerous events at the Omiya Bonsai Art Museum are ran together with the Museum Supporters, a group formed by volunteers.
-In this issue, a Supporter will tell us about workshop support, one of the 5 activities which the Supporters take part in.
+Numerous events at the Omiya Bonsai Art Museum are run together with the Museum Supporters, a group formed by volunteers.
+In this issue, a Supporter will tell us about workshop support, one of the 5 activities in which the Supporters take part.

 It may seem quite hard, but it isn’t at all, so please relax!
 You will find that it is easy to get absorbed into it and you can have a lot of fun.
 The workshops are designed to let participants take the initiative.
-The greatest things about these workshops is not only the fact that one can learn, but one can also experience bonsai through actually touching them, and one can also hear other participants questions and opinions.
+What makes these workshops great is not only the fact that you can learn about bonsai, but can also experience bonsai through actually touching them, and one can also hear other participants' questions and opinions.

-In the bonsai making workshops, one can learn about the species of tree being used for the bonsai, and have a hands-on-experience when you can repot a bonsai into various types of pots.
-Us supports are there as assistants to the teacher of the workshops, so we will also be having fun and learning with everybody there.
+In the bonsai-making workshops, one can learn about the species of tree being used for the bonsai, and have a hands-on experience when you can repot a bonsai into various types of pots.
+We supporters are there as assistants to the teachers of the workshops, so we will also be having fun and learning with everybody there.

 Museum Supporter Kazuyuki Shirai